-The strength of your connective tissues and joints will be increased as you lift weights, thus decreasing the possibility of injuries during your day to day routines.
+The strength of your connective tissues and joints will be increased as you lift weights, thus decreasing the possibility of injuries during your day to two day routines.
 Wearing the best workout gloves will prevent callouses and provide wrist support.

-Eventually, you will find that your back, shoulders and your core have grown stronger, bringing with them improved posture, allowing you to stand straight and tall.
+Eventually, you will find that your back, shoulders and your core will get stronger, bringing with them improved posture, allowing you to stand straight and tall.

 There are different kinds of strength training that will produce a variety of results in your body.
 Some kinds of weight training will increase your level of endurance.
-Other methods of strength training will cause you to become stronger.
+Other methods to start strength training will cause you to become stronger.

 There are some types of weight lifting that will not result in much of any substantial gain.
 Let me share a little bit of information about differing methods.
 It will help you decide which type of weight training you would prefer and which one will be the best for you.

 To get started, the main goal in powerlifting is to gain or increase your strength to an extreme level.
 For a powerlifter, appearance is not what matters to them.
 Their concern is in being able to lift incredibly heavyweights.

 Only a few repetitions will need to be performed, and as you train, you will slightly increase the weight you're lifting or the number of reps you will repeat.
-That is how you gain strength and muscle in powerlifting.
 To find the best kind of weight training equipment for you, check my guide on the best strength training equipment.

 This particular type of weight training works by isolating a muscle or group.
 You will hold the muscle in one position, not contracting it at all for a specific number of seconds.
 Planking is a good example of an isometric exercise.
 This is a simple yet effective way to build your muscles and your endurance.

-In this method, you will perform several exercises one right after the other and complete several repetitions of each exercise.
+In this method, you will perform several exercises one right after the other and complete several repetitions of each exercise every two days.
 For example, you might do 20 squats, 20 weighted sit-ups, 20 calf raises, and so on, with no break in between.